MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-1.md

 ### Supported Platforms:

-PWA apps are still websites, and are therefore supported on most platforms including Windows, Android, iOS and Mac.
-They can enhanced to function more like native apps, and even use native APIs on support platforms.
-A PWA can combine the best features of a web site and a native application.
+Since at their core PWAs are still websites, they’re already supported on numerous platforms like Windows, Android, iOS, and Mac.
+They can be enhanced over time to function more like native apps, and even use native APIs, on supported platforms.
+This can turn your website into a Rockstar app by combining the best of the web and native application worlds.
+Plus, the work of turning your website into a PWA can also improve your website’s experience.

 ### Running PWA in a browser:

-At first glance, PWAs are not very different from web applications.
+PWAs aren't very different that a web application, when you access to a PWA you will see the same as a simple web application.
 After complete this lab, your PWA will looks like this:

 ![](../media/Picture1.jpg)